 In Uganda, a vast majority of poor & middle income families are currently classified as vulnerable, & one quarter of the population is below the poverty line.
 Rural communities rely almost entirely on Uganda's substantial natural resources, including fertile soils & regular rainfall, yet lack the education necessary to meet nutritional needs & sustainable agricultural practices for their communities.
 Families face daily struggles surrounding food security, hunger, & soil/water stability.

-FTPF will provide fruit trees that clean the air, protect the soil from erosion, & benefit the communities overall.
-Fruit trees will be donated to poverty-stricken areas & directly to families, coupled with horticultural workshops that allow community members to better care for their orchards.
-Trees will be put in schools to give children access to fresh fruit & teach the importance of trees for nutrition & for the planet.
-Orchards will also go in health clinics, prisons, & community centers.
+FTPF provides fruit trees that clean the air, filter water & storm runoff, protect the soil from erosion, & benefit communities overall.
+Trees are donated to poverty-stricken areas & directly to families, coupled with horticultural workshops that allow community members to better care for their orchards over time.
+Trees are put in schools to give children access to fresh fruit & teach the importance of trees for nutrition & for the planet.

 The Fruit Tree Planting Foundation website